zaphosting/docs/docs/dedicated-linux-ftp.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/FFJo8XeEJcX7RTM/preview)

-Since it is now clear that a connection via WebFTP or FTP tool is not possible, you have to take a closer look at the FTP service on the VPS or root server.
+Since it is now clear that a connection via WebFTP or FTP tool is not possible, you have to take a closer look at the FTP service on the VPS.

 ### Check ProFTPD Status